-When you draw a kingfisher bird you need to seriously capture 2 basic body volumes as accurate as possible in the beginning.
+When you draw a kingfisher bird you need to seriously capture 2 basic body volumes as accurately as possible in the beginning.

 Those are the head and the trunk.

-From now on you can begin to refine the detail drawings.
+From now on you can begin to refine the detailed drawings.

-Observe how each part on the body is of different color.
+Observe how each part of the body is of a different color.

-Almost every bird has the eye very close to the beak.
+Almost every bird has an eye very close to the beak.

-But when we draw birds out of our heads (without seeing one) we tend to draw the eye in the middle of the head and wondering why this bird looks so unnatural.
+But when we draw birds out of our heads (without seeing one) we tend to draw the eye in the middle of the head and wonder why this bird looks so unnatural.

 You’ve just discovered a drawing technique trick of how to draw a kingfisher bird.

 Draw the eye.
-Draw it in details if possible.
+Draw it in detail if possible.

 If you’ll have the eyes ready, suddenly the bird will start being more alive than only a drawing.